Creating a Dementia inclusive Wales

 Chris Roberts an Honorary lecturer at Bangor University, who lives with dementia said

 “It will include speakers, interactive sessions including some Alzheimer’s Society ‘Dementia Friends’ information sessions which help people begin to understand and also help expel some of the myths and misconceptions, there will be personal presentations and perspectives from professionals and people affected by dementia including carers and supporters.
-Included will be much needed general information, examples of intergenerational work and information on the continuing momentum and formation of the work around Dementia friendly communities.
-It is a must attend for anyone affected by, or interested, in any of the dementia’s, it continues on the demand of the successful couple of previous years meetings.
+Included will be much needed general information and examples of innovation will be available.
+Information on the continuing momentum and formation of the work around Dementia friendly communities and intergenerational work will also be a part of the day.
+It is a must attend for anyone affected by, or interested, in any of the dementia’s, it builds on the demand and feedback from previous years meetings.

 “The more you understand about dementia, the less fearful you will be and the better you will be equipped to live with it.”